habibiefaried/hashicorp-baremetal/README.md

 * Consul raft: `consul operator raft list-peers`
 * Nomad raft: `nomad operator raft list-peers`

+# Nomad TLS

+Follow this steps: https://learn.hashicorp.com/tutorials/nomad/security-enable-tls.
+Certificate example (Do not use it) on `nomadtls` directory

 # Notes

 * Those are *real* my public IP, only temporary.
 It's being used for testbeds and experiments.